IHE/IHE-MetadataHandbook/README.md

 * The technology used within the Community may have technical constraints.
 For example, a publishing system that has fixed codes that can’t be changed.
 These technical constraints are unfortunate but are a reality.
 It is better to understand them, and work around them.
 * IHE has predefined the use of metadata attributes and value sets for some document types:

-#### Table 3.5-1: Sample of IHE Document Content Profiles – with metadata constraints
+#### Table 3.5-1: Sample of IHE Document Content Profiles – With Metadata Constraints

 | IHE Domain | Profile Acronym | IHE Profile Links                                                                                                                      |
 | ---------- | --------------- | -------------------------------------------------------------------------------------------------------------------------------------- |